 And that's just the beginning…

-Within minutes of joining today, you'll get the urgent report I've promised, titled "OpenAI's $22 Billion Secret Partner: The #1 Project Stargate Stock to Buy Now"
+Within minutes of joining today, you'll get the urgent report I've promised, titled "OpenAI's $22 Billion Secret Partner: The #1 Project Stargate Stock to Buy Now."

 That way, you can get started with everything immediately.